Himalayan Balsam Control. Manchester. North West.

 Himalayan Balsam in the News.

-The concern about the fast spreading of the Himalayan Balsam that has the potential to kill the species of native flora is shared by The Telegraph.
+The concern about the fast spreading of the Himalayan Balsam that has the potential to kill the species of native flora as featured in The Telegraph.

 The Daily Mail reports how a group of nature vigilantes are trying to get rid of Himalayan Balsam from a river bank in Chalford, Gloucestershire.